systemd/systemd/docs/PORTABLE_SERVICES.md

 If services shipped with this mechanism shall be able to access host resources (such as files or AF_UNIX sockets for IPC), use the normal `BindPaths=` and `BindReadOnlyPaths=` settings in unit files to mount them in.
-In fact the `default` profile mentioned above makes use of this to ensure `/etc/resolv.conf`, the D-Bus system bus socket or write access to the logging subsystem are available to the service.
+In fact, the `default` profile mentioned above makes use of this to ensure `/etc/resolv.conf`, the D-Bus system bus socket or write access to the logging subsystem are available to the service.